IAnalyzeGenomes/CallVars/README.md

 11) Variant filtration for germline variants using GATK VariantFiltration
 12) Variant filtration for somatic variants using GATK VariantFiltration

-CallVars can be helpful to anyone working with targeted gene panels to detect deleterious variants that can potentially help with disease diagnosis/treatment.
+CallVars can be helpful to anyone working with targeted gene panels to detect disease causing variants that can potentially help with disease diagnosis/treatment.

 If you think CallVars can help with your study, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes) with any questions.
 Feedback/comments/bug reports/contributions are welcome for its improvement.